ray33ee/project_oak/readme.md

 During installation each command that is executed saves its inverse in a list.
 The uninstaller then executes these inverses in reverse order to complete the uninstallation.

+Please note: All writes to the target machine during installation will be undone during uninstall.
+If you wish to have locations that are preserved after uninstall, they should be located outside any installation directory and created by the application itself (not the installer)

 ## Temporary location

 Some steps do not really need inverses.
 Say we move a file from A to B and rename this file (B) to C. The inverse would be a rename followed by a